Last troops exit Afghanistan, ending America's longest war

 When Donald Trump entered the White House in 2017 he wanted to withdraw from Afghanistan but was persuaded not only to stay but to add several thousand U.S. troops and escalate attacks on the Taliban.
 Two years later his administration was looking for a deal with the Taliban, and in February 2020 the two sides signed an agreement that called for a complete U.S. withdrawal by May 2021.
 In exchange, the Taliban made a number of promises including a pledge not to attack U.S. troops.

 Biden weighed advice from members of his national security team who argued for retaining the 2,500 troops who were in Afghanistan by the time he took office in January.
-But in mid-April he announced his decision to fully withdraw and set September as a deadline for getting out.
+But in mid-April he announced his decision to fully withdraw.

-Some parts of the country modernized during the U.S. war years, but Afghanistan remains a tragedy, poor, unstable and with many of its people fearing a return to the brutality the country — especially women and girls — endured when the Taliban ruled from 1996 to 2001.
+Some parts of the country modernized during the U.S. war years, and life for many Afghans, especially women and girls, improved measurably.
+But Afghanistan remains a tragedy, poor, unstable and with many of its people fearing a return to the brutality the country endured when the Taliban ruled from 1996 to 2001.

 The U.S. failures were numerous.
 It degraded but never defeated the Taliban and ultimately failed to build an Afghan military that could hold off the insurgents, despite $83 billion in U.S. spending to train and equip the army.